 The human heart was created from love and is only at rest when it is in a state of love.
 In this teleclass we will explore the relationship between love and forgiveness, of yourself and others.

-Kamila is a graduate and faculty member of the University of Spiritual Healing and Sufism.
+Kamila is a graduate and faculty member of the University of Sufism.
 She holds a Doctorate in Computer Science and Molecular Biology and worked for 18 years at the National Institutes of Health in Bethesda, Maryland.
 She is also a licensed practitioner of Oriental Medicine, and a former faculty member and Clinic Director of the Maryland Institute of Traditional Chinese Medicine.